olatunjijohnson/MBGapp/README.md

 <!-- ``` -->

-You can install the development version on github with
+You can install the development version on github by first installing devtools package and the install the app with

 ``` r
 devtools::install_github("olatunjijohnson/MBGapp", ref="main")